 This is especially crucial for new hires who have just moved across geographies.

 "Returning Asians may be familiar with their home countries, but it helps when hiring managers understand that the first few weeks will involve residual errands from their move back home.
-The little things will go a long way in showing returning Asians they are working for a company that values it employees beyond the bottom line," says Gerrit Bouckaert, Country Manager, Robert Walters Thailand and Vietnam.
+The little things will go a long way in showing returning Asians they are working for a company that values it employees beyond the bottom line," says Gerrit Bouckaert, Managing Director, Robert Walters Thailand and Vietnam.

 It also remains integral to ensure all hires feel they are getting equal opportunities.
 Internally, performance and reward metrics should ideally be built on the same grounds for everyone, irrespective of origin and background of staff.